jaybeeuu/jaybeeuu-dev/packages/posts/src/template-literal-types/template-literal-types.md

 So you still don't know what your getting.
 Can we do better?

-Lets have a go with template literal types.
+Lets have a go with template literal types:

 ```ts
 type Hook<Block extends string> = `e2e__${Block}`